celinelatulipe/ThinkLikeComputer/_sources/EventHandling/EventBasedPrograms.rst

             count += 1
     print(count)

 This program takes some text, processes it using a for loop, prints out something to the console and then ends.
-A flow-chart that shows how this programmin is structured looks like this:
+A flow-chart that shows how this program is structured looks like this:

 .. image:: Figures/batch_flow_chart.png
     :width: 800